kawaicheung/book-on-naming-things/manuscript/Ch_MeaningVsMeaning.md

 ```

 With a new method extracted, the conditional, once again, feels tidy.
 But, now we have a new problem.
-The conditional is also tautologous.
-Of course we'd send an auto-response if we should...send an auto-response!
+The conditional is tautologous: If we should send an auto-response, then...send an auto-response.
 When we read the conditional in isolation, we don't know why we're sending the auto-response.
 We need to trickle into the `shouldSendAutoResponse()` method to find out.
 In essence, we haven't gained much of anything in comprehension.
-We've tucked away some logic that we likely have to open up anyways.
+We've just tucked away some logic that we likely will have to drill into later anyways.

 I find this happens a lot with these quick little extraction exercises.
-The natural inclination is to name the newly extracted construct (beit a method or variable) after the direct _effect_ rather than the _cause_.
-The _effect_ of the extracted piece of logic is that an auto-response should be sent.
+Our natural inclination is to name the newly extracted construct (beit a method or variable) after its direct _effect_ (the outcome of the conditions being met) rather than the _cause_ (what the conditions actually mean).
+It's the simpler naming choice because we are staring at the effect in code while we're doing the extraction.
+In this case, the _effect_ of the extracted piece of logic is that an auto-response should be sent.
 But, why are we sending it?

+Also, by naming the extraction this way, it's less likely we'll reuse it somewhere else.
+At a glance, I wouldn't think to employ `shouldSendAutoResponse()` anywhere else besides the place in code where I want to send auto-responses.

 A much better name for this method would succinctly describe the cause.
 In this case, the cause of sending an auto-response message is because, quite simply, the office is closed.